SamiraSamrose/SamiraSamrose/README.md

 -->

 - 👋 Hello, I am Samira Samrose.
-- 🔭 I’m currently working on improving system efficiency and building LLM-based applications.
+- 🔭 I’m currently working as a Software Engineer at Stanford University on improving system efficiency and building LLM-based applications.
 - 🌱 I’m currently learning advanced system design, distributed systems, and AI/ML model optimization
 - 👯 I’m happy to collaboration in backend systems, ML/AI projects and open-source contributions.
-- ⚡ Fun fact: I enjoy solving algorithmic problems and participating in coding contests.
+- ⚡ Fun fact:
+  - I automate things so I can be lazy efficiently.
+  - Coffee-powered problem solver.
+  - I can remember obscure programming syntax but forget why I walked into a room.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/samira-samrose-b95722129/)

-I am a Software Engineer at Stanford University.

 My primary focus in industry work is designing and building systems, optimizing performance, and enhancing operational efficiency.
 I use Python to develop tools to make LLM fine-tuning faster, more stable on GPUs, program analysis, and more effective in generating high-quality outcomes.